Logo

 Mount Snowdon

-Snowdon is the highest mountain in Wales, probably the most climbed mountain in Britain.
-It is located in Snowdonia National Park in Gwynedd.
+In the north of Wales 73 miles southwest of Liverpool.
+Snowdon is the highest Mountain in Wales, said to be the most climbed Mountain in Britain.
+It is situated in Snowdonia National Park in Gwynedd.
 The summit is 3,560 ft above sea level.
-The Snowdon Mountain Railway (a rack railway) now runs to the top for anyone not fit enough to walk to the top.
-A restaurant and shop can be found at the top station, just below the summit with incredible views.
-The easy walking routes take about 6 hours to the top and back.
-Map.
-Reviews.
+The Snowdon Mountain Railway now runs to the top for anyone not fit enough to walk to the top.
+A Restaurant and Shop are at the Top Station, just below the summit with incredible views.
+The easiest Walking Routes take about 6 hours to the top and back.

 Grasmere Hills